underground-software/ILKD_course_materials/weekly_schedule.md

 Monday:
  - L10
-   - tracing kernel code with ftrace <https://kdlp.underground.software/course/fall2023/lectures/L07.md> *TBA: design specific demo for this*
+    - tracing kernel code with bpftrace

 Wednesday:
  - L11
    - What do we want for presentations in this class, no exams means we have high expectations <https://kdlp.underground.software/course/fall2023/assignments/mid_pres_guide.md>
+   - We are able to run forbidden stuff when we are writing kernel code <https://kdlp.underground.software/course/fall2023/lectures/L06.md>

 Week 07 | 14 July 2024:
 --